Kevlar-sudo/IMI_Big_Data_and_AI_Competition/README.md

 **⚠️ Important:**
-- The Docker image can take **1 to 1.5 hours** to build and run due to dependency installations and data processing.
+- The Docker image can take **1 to 1.5 hours** to run due to dependency installations and data processing.
 - Ensure you have at least **16 GB of disk space** available.